Miss-Turtle/blog-sma/wp-content/plugins/wps-limit-login/readme.txt

 * **Woocommerce** login page protection.
 * **Multi-site** compatibility with extra MU settings.

+To learn more read the following article: <a href="https://wpformation.com/wps-limit-login/" target="_blank">https://wpformation.com/wps-limit-login</a>

 This plugin is kindly proposed by <a href="https://www.wpserveur.net/?refwps=14&campaign=wpslimitlogin">WPServeur</a> the specialized WordPress web host.

 Découvrez également nos autres extensions gratuites :
 - <a href="https://wordpress.org/plugins/wps-hide-login/">WPS Hide Login</a> to change your login URL to whatever you want.
 - <a href="https://wordpress.org/plugins/wps-bidouille/">WPS Bidouille</a> to optimize your WordPress and get more info.
+- <a href="https://wordpress.org/plugins/wps-cleaner/" target="_blank">WPS Cleaner</a> to clean your WordPress site.

 This plugin is only maintained, which means we do not guarantee free support.
 Consider reporting a problem and be patient.